beejjorgensen/bgc/src/bgc_part_5400_man_time.md

 ### Description {.unnumbered .unlisted}

-If you have a `time_t`, you can run it through this function to get a `struct tm` back full of the corresponding broken-down time information.
+If you have a `time_t`, you can run it through this function to get a `struct tm` back full of the corresponding broken-down UTC time information.

 This is just like `localtime()`, except it does UTC instead of local time.